mattTea/AdventOfCode-2020/README.md

 ### Part 2

-Find the two entries that sum to 2020; what do you get if you multiply them together?
+Find the three entries that sum to 2020; what do you get if you multiply them together?

 ------